armielgonzzz/universal-tool/tools/missing_deals_tool/missing_deals.md

 # **Missing Deals Tool**

-The **Missing Deals Tool** is designed to process Missing Deals Calls & Texts and creates a follow up or new deals in Pipedrive CRM.
+The **Missing Deals Tool** is designed to process Missing Deals Texts and creates a follow up or new deals in Pipedrive CRM.

 ---